Menorrhagia ICD 10 code

 Signs and Symptoms:

-Symptoms of menorrhagia include large volumes of blood loss from the vagina, uterine bleeding that lasts for more than seven days, prolonged menstruation that lasts more than two weeks or cycles, blood clots in menstrual fluid, pain during the menstruation cycle with cramps or abdominal pain.
+Symptoms of menorrhagia include large volumes of blood loss from the Female reproductive part, uterine bleeding that lasts for more than seven days, prolonged menstruation that lasts more than two weeks or cycles, blood clots in menstrual fluid, pain during the menstruation cycle with cramps or abdominal pain.

 Menorrhagia ICD 10 Diagnosis